kokkos/pykokkos/docs/patterns.rst

 * **label** is an optional string value helpful for debugging and profiling
 * **policy** specifies the way computations are executed (execution place and number of workunits to run in parallel).
-In its simplies form, policy is an interger value that specifies a range of values.
+In its simplest form, policy is an integer value that specifies a range of values.
 More details about policies is provided in a separate page (:doc:`policies`)
 * **workunit** is the name of the ``@pk.workunit`` function that